cse3902-num1/cse3902/README.md

 ## Win Check
 * Player will pick up 3 triforces to win
 * Beat dragon or the boss to get a new triforce
+* press "boggus" to trigger final round, beat Mr.Boggus to win the game

 ## Other control
 * Q - quit the game